specialunderwear/django-easymode/docs/xslt/index.md

 as well.

-What easymode tries to do is give you a basic hierarchical xml document that mirrors your database model, which you can then transform using xslt.
+What easymode tries to do is give you a basic hierarchical xml document that mirrors your database model, which you can then transform using xslt [#f1]_.

 Why Xslt?
 ---------